You are legally required to hold a valid permit to light an open fire between April 1 and September 30. This includes:

 Before you burn

-Notify your local Wildland Fire Management office.
-Officers need to be aware of fire activity in the area.
+- You always need to get permission from your local Wildland Fire Management office.
+Wildfire officers need to be aware of local fire activity.
+Call the office nearest you:

 - Dawson and Old Crow: 867-993-5992